Identification of discrete concentration graph models with one hidden binary variable: Proof of Theorem Proof of Theorem 1

-Note that $T_1$ is the set of observed variables such that $(i,O) \notin E$.
-We first focus on models with only binary variables.
-Let $T_2\subseteq S\setminus \{ 0\}$ be the set of observed variables such that $(i,j) \in E$, $i\in T_1$, $j \in T_2$.
-If $T_1$ or $T_2$ is empty the proof is trivial.
-To start with we assume $|T_1|=1$.
-Partition $\beta$ into the subsets $\beta^d$ containing all the the non-zero interaction terms among the variables in $S$ and $\beta^e$ containing all the other elements.
-The non-zero interaction terms among the latent variable and the observed variables are in $\beta^e$.
-The matrix $D(\beta)^{\prime}$ has the following structure:
+To start with, we assume $|T_1|=1$.
+Partition $\beta$ into the subsets $\beta^d$ containing all the non-zero interaction terms among the variables in $S$ and $\beta^e$ containing all the other elements.
+The non-zero interaction terms among the latent variable and the observable random variables are in $\beta^d$.
+The matrix $D(\beta)$ has the following structure:

-$D(\beta^d)^{\prime}$ and $D(\beta^e)^{\prime}$ are the derivative sub-matrices for the corresponding elements; $F$ is a sub-matrix with the same number of rows of $D(\beta^d)$.
+$D(\beta^d)$ and $D(\beta^e)$ are the derivative sub-matrices for the corresponding elements.
 The sub-matrix $D(\beta^e)$ is full rank because it corresponds to the rank of the design matrix of the model for $T_1 \cup T_2$.
-The sufficiency follows easily from the block-diagonality of the matrix.
-The necessity follows from the fact that $F$ has full rank if and only if $D(\beta^d)$ has full rank.
+The conclusion follows easily from the block-diagonality of the matrix and from the fact that by Theorem \ref{teo-ex1} $D(\beta^d)$ has full rank if and only if (i) and (ii) hold.
 Extension to a generic number of variables in $T_1$ follows after noting that the matrix $D(\beta)$ is so built:

-where $D(\beta^e)$ is the derivative sub-matrix for the vector $\beta^e$ defined as in the previous step. $D(\beta^d)$ is the derivative sub-matrix for the vector $\beta^d =\beta\backslash \beta^e$; $F^*$ is a sub-matrix with the same number of rows as $D(\beta^e)$.
+where $D(\beta^e)$ is the derivative sub-matrix for the vector $\beta^e$ defined as in the previous step. $D(\beta^d)$ is the derivative sub-matrix for the vector $\beta^d =\beta\setminus \beta^e$; $F^*$ is a sub-matrix with the same number of rows as $D(\beta^e)$.
 The same considerations as in the previous case hold.
-Extension to a generic number of levels of the $A_i$ variables, $i \in O$, follows by induction.
+Extension to a generic number of levels of the $A_i$ variables, $i \in O$, follows by induction, as done in the proof of Theorem~\ref{teo-ex1}. \end{appendix}